Coronavirus (COVID-19) impact on business aviation

 - Our FBOs and ground handling offices in Ireland, UK, France, Greece, Italy, Spain and Turkey are all open and supporting missions.

-- The current EC safe list for reopening Europe to third countries has been reduced to 13 countries (with China being subject to reciprocity).
-Serbia and Montenegro have been removed.
+- The latest EC safe list for reopening Europe to third countries currently sits at 11 countries (with China being subject to reciprocity).

 - Keep in mind these are just recommendations, and each EU member state has considerable autonomy to manage its own travel restrictions as it chooses.